-First presented back in 2009 as Monaco Twenty Four Concept, this beautiful watch was has recently resurfaced as Tag Heuer Monaco Twenty Four Calibre 36 Chronograph.
-The new time measuring device looks almost identical to the conceptual model, but comes in a different color scheme and has the PVD-coated body swapped for a more practical (if that adjective at all can be applied to any luxury timekeeper) stainless steel case that features a nice combination of polished and finely brushed surfaces.
+First presented back in 2009 as Monaco Twenty Four Concept, this beautiful artifact has resurfaced as Tag Heuer Monaco Twenty Four Steve McQueen Calibre 36 Chronograph (ref.
+CAL51111.FC6299).
+The time-measuring device looks almost identical to the conceptual model, but comes in a different color scheme and has the PVD-coated body swapped for a more practical (if that adjective at all can be applied to any luxury timekeeper) stainless steel case that features a nice combination of polished and finely brushed surfaces.

-As usual for their racing-inspired Monaco series, the watch features a nice combination of classic materials, vintage color schemes and high-tech design elements, those including a double-layered, see-through dial and a pretty unusual shock absorption system that protects not only the escapement wheel, but also the movement as a whole.
+As usual for their racing-inspired Monaco series, the Calibre 36 Chronograph features a nice combination of classic materials, vintage color schemes and high-tech design elements, those including a double-layered, see-through dial and a pretty unusual shock absorption system that protects not only the escapement wheel, but also the movement as a whole.

-As for the colors, I can’t say that I am sure about their design references, but it looks very close to that of 1963 Cooper Type 61 Monaco King Cobra: an British-made sport car powered by an American 4.8-liter V8 engine.
-Although the car wasn’t very successful on a track, I really hope that the Tag Heuer Monaco Twenty Four Calibre 36 Chronograph will be more popular among true enthusiasts.
+As for the colors, I can’t say that I am sure about their design references, but it looks close to that of 1963 Cooper Type 61 Monaco King Cobra: a British-made sport car powered by an American 4.8-liter V8 engine.
+Although the car wasn’t successful on a track, I hope that the Monaco Twenty Four Calibre 36 Chronograph will be more popular among true enthusiasts.

 Photos: Tag Heuer